-Many mistakenly believe that meditation entails sitting still for ten minutes or so in some kind of contorted pretzel position and stopping all thought.
+Many mistakenly believe that meditation entails sitting still in some kind of contorted position and stopping all thought.
 These are actually two of the biggest misconceptions of the practice of meditation.
 They’re also the primary reasons most people give up meditating all together.
 One is identification, aka "monkey mind."

 Beyond your seating position, let’s chat about this idea of not thinking.